dlwicksell/nodem/README.md

-*increment*              | Atomically increment the value stored in a global or local node *lock*                   | Lock a global or global node, or local or local node, incrementally *unlock*                 | Unlock a global or global node, or local or local node, incrementally; or release all locks *function*               | Call an extrinsic function *procedure* or *routine* | Call a procedure/routine/subroutine *globalDirectory*        | List the names of the globals in the database
+*increment*              | Atomically increment the value stored in a global or local node *lock*                   | Lock a global or global node, or local or local node, incrementally *unlock*                 | Unlock a global or global node, or local or local node, incrementally; or release all locks *transaction*            | Call a JavaScript function within a YottaDB transaction - synchronous only *function*               | Call an extrinsic function *procedure* or *routine* | Call a procedure/routine/subroutine *globalDirectory*        | List the names of the globals in the database